approvals/ApprovalTests.Net/docs/ApprovalTests/explanations/mdsource/MainConcepts.source.md

 ### General usage
 The vast majority of the time you will not interact directly with the Writers.

-### Why would you customize it
+### Why would you customize it?
-If you want it to approve something that wrote to a new type of a binary file, you would create a custom Writer.
+If you want it to approve something that writes to a new type of a binary file, you would create a custom Writer.

-If you simply wanted to format text this is usually done as a step before calling:
+If you simply wanted to format text this is usually done in a separate step before calling:
 snippet: verify_with_extension

 ## Namers